MarketPredict-BoEC/MarketPredict-RESTFul-API/NewsScraper/Readme.md

  - For news scraping with Google News API, we have limited access to 12 calls per day.
 Therefore, I used it within daily scheduling.
  - For some resources such as Cointelegraph, Google News API the news provider did not prepare a keywords list.
 Thus, I manually determine the news keywords based on occurrences of some known terms such as 'bitcoin' or 'EURUSD' and etc.
  -  For all newsgroups, I used RSS feed link except FXStreet cryptocurrencies news, which I used direct link scraping of the corresponding [page](https://www.fxstreet.com/cryptocurrencies/news).

- - For Investing news scraping, we need a VPN proxy setting.
- - Sentiment analysis is done based on our proposed machine learning based FSA method.
-I used our BOEC text representation method and train the XGBoost sentiment classifier baesd on hourly up/down effect of news on the target market.
-The currently available model only workd for news with EUR/USD, USD/JPY and BTC/USD keywords.
-This section needs more validation and should not be used for decision-making supports.
+ - Sentiment analysis is done based on Pre-trained DistilBERT-based-uncased version.